alshdavid/crayon-router/readme.md

 // Angular - TODO with Ivy
 app.use(angular.Router())

+// Route Animations
-// Route animations on all frameworks use the same middleware
+// All frameworks use the same middleware
 // This declares "fade" is the default animation
 // But going to and from /help will have custom animations app.use(crayon.Animate({